cemreefe/cemreefe.github.io/source/blog/posts/Spring for beginners.md

 This implementation makes the code more modular and flexible, because you can easily swap out different implementations of `EmailService` without having to modify the `NotificationService` class.
 Additionally, it makes the code easier to test, because you can create a mock implementation of `EmailService` to use in your tests, rather than having to send actual emails.

-### What is the advantage of the second code compared to the first one?
+#### What is the advantage of the code block with IoC compared to the one without?

 In the first implementation, you could potentially swap out the `EmailService` implementation by modifying the code, but it's not as flexible and modular as the second implementation.